Josh Naylor Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.05).
+- The Athletics' 6.00 team ERA ranks last across all league pitching staffs.

-- The Athletics allow the most home runs in baseball (111 total, 1.5 per game).
+- Athletics pitchers combine to give up 111 total home runs at a rate of 1.5 per game (most in the league).

+- Blackburn (0-0) takes the mound for the Athletics in his fifth start of the season.
+He has a 3.48 ERA in 20 2/3 innings pitched, with 23 strikeouts.

-- In his last outing on Thursday against the Tampa Bay Rays, the righty threw 4 2/3 innings, giving up four earned runs while surrendering eight hits.
+- The righty last pitched on Thursday against the Tampa Bay Rays, when he went 5 2/3 innings, allowing two earned runs while giving up seven hits.

-- In eight games this season, the 24-year-old has a 7.55 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .288 to opposing batters.
+- In four games this season, the 29-year-old has a 3.48 ERA and 10 strikeouts per nine innings, while allowing a batting average of .265 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.